HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 My reasoning

-This is a miles & points blog read by people who travel (or aspire to travel) and if you’re considering Membership Rewards points as a currency that you’d like to focus on, that suggests that you’re interested in travel too.
+This is a miles & points site read by people who travel (or aspire to travel) and if you’re considering Membership Rewards points as a currency that you’d like to focus on, that suggests that you’re interested in travel too.
 The 4 cards that I’ve selected were chosen with this in mind.

-The Platinum Card® from American Express offers the best return on airfare booked directly with airlines out of all the cards on the market and it offers good trip protections too – it’s an obvious choice for anyone who books multiple flights every year.
+The Platinum Card® from American Express offers the a fantastic return on airfare booked directly with airlines or through Amex Travel (on up to $500,000 of spending per year) and it offers good trip protections too.

-• The Platinum Card is better for airfare spending
+• The Platinum Card® from American Express is better for airfare spending.

-• The Platinum Card covers most of the Gold Card’s key benefits
+• The Platinum Card® from American Express covers most of the key benefits offered by the American Express® Gold Card.

 Alternatives

-I believe that the four cards I’ve chosen are the best four Amex Membership Rewards cards to carry (as a team) but you can tweak my selection if your spending patterns are noticeably skewed away from one (or more) of the spending categories that I have highlighted.
+I believe that the four cards I’ve chosen are the best four Amex Membership Rewards cards to carry (as a team), but you can tweak my selection if your spending patterns are noticeably skewed away from one (or more) of the spending categories that I have highlighted.

-This would reduce the total annual fees that you would have to pay to just $245/year and although you would also miss out on quite a few benefits, you would have a set of Membership Rewards cards that will cover you very well for most of your spending.
+This would reduce the total annual fees that you would have to pay to just $245/year, and although you would also miss out on quite a few benefits, you would have a set of Membership Rewards cards that will cover you very well for most of your spending.

 Bottom line

-American Express Membership rewards can be a very lucrative program in which to earn points and it can be an easy program in which to earn points if you choose the right cards to match your needs and your spending patterns.
+American Express Membership Rewards can be a very lucrative program in which to earn points and it can be an easy program in which to earn points if you choose the right cards to match your needs and your spending patterns.

 Regarding Comments